We’ve got guidance on how to talk to children about coronavirus

 Thirdly, and crucially, we’re making sure children can keep learning – their best chance at a better future once this is over.
-We’re helping children to learn remotely and giving guidance to parents on how to support their children’s learning.
-We’re getting books and educational resources to the poorest families, and we’ll support children to return to school when it’s safe.
+We’ve helped children to learn remotely and given guidance to parents on how to support their children’s learning.
+We’re getting books and educational resources to the poorest families, and we’ve supported children returning to school when it’s safe.

 We’re also strengthening safety nets for families in need.
 Providing essential items like food and soap; and giving cash grants to struggling families to buy crucial supplies for their children.